The major scale is one of the most important and fundamental concepts that any musician needs to learn at the beginning of their musical journey.

 You just need to make sure that the whole step and half step intervals are located in the correct places (3rd to 4th degree, and 7th to 1st).

-This concept is what makes playing scales on the guitar relatively easier than playing them in a keyboard, for example.
+This concept is what makes playing scales on the guitar relatively easier than playing them on a keyboard, for example.

-The reason for this is that by knowing that the relationship of each degree (notes of the scale) is the same regardless of the key, you can identify patterns and shapes that always repeat themselves, changing only the place where you start playing those patterns.
+The reason for this is that by knowing that the relationship of each degree (notes of the scale) is the same regardless of the key, you can identify patterns and shapes that always repeat themselves, changing only the place where you start playing those patterns (and if you don’t know how to find the key of a song, read this).

 After memorizing the major scale in all positions in the guitar’s neck, you can just target another note, and move that shape elsewhere to play another major scale, changing nothing more than your starting point.

-Just like it was described before, the guitar’s fretboard can be divided in different sections, and several patterns and fingerings can be identified and memorized.
+Just as we described earlier, the guitar’s fretboard can be divided into different sections, and several patterns and fingerings can be identified and memorized.

 There are a few ways of mapping out the guitar’s fretboard, and while there isn’t one that is absolutely better than the others, you should probably try them out and see which one works best for you.

-Ultimately, knowing a little bit of each method can make you a more complete musician than focusing exclusively on one, as each strategy has its limitations.
+Ultimately, knowing a little bit about each method can make you a more complete musician than focusing exclusively on one, as each strategy has its limitations.

 To show you how the CAGED system works, we’re going to use the C Major scale as an example.